mrhobbeys/phone-number-cleanup/README.md

    git clone https://github.com/mrhobbeys/phone-number-clean-up.git
    ```
 2. In your WordPress dashboard, go to **Plugins** and activate **Phone Number Clean Up**.
+3. Important: Review the privacy considerations in PRIVACY.md and update your site's privacy policy accordingly.

 If using the block editor, the block will appear under Widgets after activation.